cosmos/ibc/spec/ics-002-validity-predicate/README.md

 The boolean returned indicates whether the provided header was valid.

-If the provided header was valid, the client MUST also mutate internal state to store now-finalized consensus roots and update any necessary signature authority tracking (e.g. changes to the validator set) for future calls to the validity predicate.
+If the provided header was valid, the client MUST also mutate internal state to store now-finalised consensus roots and update any necessary signature authority tracking (e.g. changes to the validator set) for future calls to the validity predicate.

 The detailed specification of `ValidityPredicate` can be found in [CONSENSUS.md](./CONSENSUS.md).